iterate-ch/docs/cyberduck/sync.md

 The options in *Preferences → Transfers → Timestamps* must be enabled.
 :::

-The criteria to download or upload a file are given by

-- the modification date of the files and if available
+Synchronization is based on the modification date and checksum of the files when available.
-- the MD5 checksum of the file (for [S3](../protocols/s3/index.md), [Azure](../protocols/azure.md), and [CloudFiles](../protocols/openstack/cloudfiles.md))

 You will be prompted to confirm the actions and if missing files should only be downloaded, uploaded, or mirrored.

 :::{image} _images/Synchronize_Folders.png
 :alt: Synchronize Folders